yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Host/Program_MMC_boot_media.rst

       MACHINE=<machine> bitbake -k tisdk-tiny-initramfs

-   The bitbake command mentioned in the last line above builds the tisdk-tiny-initramfs cpio which can be located at deploy-ti/images/am64xx-evm.
+   The bitbake command mentioned in the last line above builds the tisdk-tiny-initramfs cpio which can be located at :file:`deploy-ti/images/am64xx-evm`.

 .. ifconfig:: CONFIG_part_variant not in ('AM64X')

-   init should now be linked to sbin/init
+   :file:`init` should now be linked to :file:`sbin/init`

 Prepare Kernel with baked-in initramfs
 ======================================